metaplex-foundation/developer-hub/src/pages/umi/web3js-differences-and-adapters.md

 ## Publickeys

-Generating public keys might seem similar at first sight, but there are some subtle differences between the packages.
+Generating publickeys might seem similar at first sight, but there are some subtle differences between the packages.
 Web3Js uses a capital `P` and requires `new`, while the Umi version uses a lowercase `p`.

 ### Umi
 ```ts